Roll the Dice and Understand Craps with this Guide

 Is that too Hard?

 That’s how to play Craps in a nutshell.
 The game is super fun, but super involved with betting options.
 When in doubt, always refer back to this-here online Craps guide to refresh your memory.
-Otherwise, jump on the table and shoot to win, player!
+Otherwise, jump on the table and shoot to win, at Joe Fortune!